Posted On Nov 24, 2019

 Being overweight or obese is the underlying cause of many serious health conditions like diabetes, hypertension, and cardiovascular diseases.
-Bariatric surgery is a great solution to lose body weight and begin the path towards a healthier life.
+Bariatric surgery is a great solution to lose body weight and begin the path toward a healthier life.
 Bariatric surgery is an option for people who have a body mass index (BMI) above 40.
-It is also an option for those people with BMI between 35 and 40, suffering from health problems like heart disease or type 2 diabetes.
+It is also an option for those people with BMI between 35 and 40, who suffer from health problems like heart disease or type 2 diabetes.

 Although there are huge improvements in bariatric surgery, there are some misconceptions about the procedures.
 Let’s clear up some of the most common ones:

 The fact is that every surgery has some potential risks and complications.
 But some recent advances have been developed to minimize the risks.
 Before having the surgery, you should ask your surgeon about the risks and benefits of the surgery.

 Weight loss is the only benefit of bariatric surgery.

 Yes, bariatric surgery has a significant impact on weight loss.
 But this is not the only benefit of the surgery.
 The fact is that it also eases other conditions like sleep apnea, acid reflux, and even diabetes which can be caused by obesity.

 Bariatric surgery is cosmetic surgery, and hence, not covered under any insurance policy.